Pindito

 diving was very good if you did not mind not seeing any sharks.
 There was always some current present, and on

-several dives too much current for Video (Please pardon
+several dives too much current for Video

-my failure to keep the camera steady, but I was fighting the current).
-The nutibranchs were everywhere - Many different species
+(Please pardon my failure to keep the camera steady, but I was fighting the

-including a Spanish Dancer.
-We
+different species including a Spanish Dancer.

-a pygmy sea horse.
-Most spectacular was
+pipe fish, and a pygmy sea horse.
+Most

-the pastel colored soft coral we encountered toward the end of the trip.
-This Video is over 26
+spectacular was the pastel colored soft coral we encountered toward the end of

-minutes long – much longer than most others, but I really did not want to cut
+longer than most others, but I really did not want to cut it down any

-bit of a rebellion going on there so the boat moored right at the airport and
+a bit of a rebellion going on there so the boat moored right at the airport and

 we were accompanied from the boat to the terminal by soldiers.
 I think this is the area that famed dive